Maelstrom8/Malignance/Documentation/OPTIONAL MODS.md

 This mod can be viewed as an editor of some sorts.
 I don't use it but it could be useful.
 Required for [Greatsword MAX](https://www.nexusmods.com/dragonsdogma/mods/474).

+*Installation*
-Installation: just enable it, it's installed as a root mod.
+- dinput8: Just enable it, it's installed as a root mod.
 You will likely have to configure the settings.
 Pawn safe?
 No idea.

 ## Optional Mods - Skills & Augments